elastic/helm-charts/metricbeat/README.md

 ### How to install OSS version of Metricbeat?

-Deploying OSS version of Elasticsearch can be done by setting `image` value to [Metricbeat OSS Docker image][]
+Deploying OSS version of Metricbeat can be done by setting `image` value to [Metricbeat OSS Docker image][]

 An example of Metricbeat deployment using OSS version can be found in